 Like grants, scholarships do not need to be repaid.
 Scholarships are offered by educational institutions and private organizations.
 How scholarships are awarded varies–for example, some may be awarded for academic achievement, but others for a wide variety factors.
-One place to look for scholarships is fastweb.com.
+60% of families reported they used scholarships from sources such as the state, college, or a nonprofit to pay for college.
+One website to look for scholarships is fastweb.com

 Incoming Students Need to Fill Out the “FAFSA”

 The availability of different types of financial aid depends on a variety of factors, and application requirements vary.
 One critical step for incoming students is to fill out the “FAFSA“–the Free Application for Federal Student Aid–at fafsa.gov.
 Filling out the FAFSA as early as possible lets families determine the types and amount of financial aid they are eligible for from the federal government.
 Colleges often have their own processes for determining financial aid, and private scholarships (for example, from an employer) also have their own application processes.
 The FAFSA must be completed each year and is the foundation of critical sources of financial aid.